 Since the feminist virus infected society, the situation has radically changed.
 Our women have abdicated their ruby-studded thrones by engaging in demeaning and vicious conduct and entertaining anti-Christian ideals.
 They reject modesty, femininity, and elegance in favor of raucous immodesty and unlady-like conduct.
 They dress like hookers.
 They march nude in the streets.
 They act like petulant little children and screech about how they are such “victims.”
 In truth, they have only victimized themselves by fighting for an “equality” which was achieved on day one and embracing rebellious, unwomanly behavior.

 Equality itself is a myth.
 It is a communist slogan designed to play upon people’s emotions.
-In, the only equality that exists is in the eyes of God and under the law.
+In reality, the only equality that exists is in the eyes of God and under the law.
 All other so-called “equality” is a lie.
 Achieving across-the-board “equality” has been the dream of Karl Marx and his co-conspirators in all ages.
 They want to make everyone equally poor, equally enslaved, and equally miserable.
 They do this by denying human nature and attempting to artificially force everyone to be the same, which they deem “equality.”
 Because their scheme denies human nature, it can never work to produce a happy, healthy, free, or successful society.

 Let’s be honest: Some humans are better than others.
 Note that I did not say some humans have more value than others.
 We are each beloved sons or daughters of our Eternal Father and have limitless potential.
 I wrote an entire book, The Lineage of the Gods, to convince people that they can be far more than they think they can.